 In addition, prospective estimates necessarily contain assumptions about the future that may not turn out to be accurate.
+Retrospective analysis, required by Executive Order 13563 and institutionalized by Executive Order 13610, can be an important way of increasing accuracy.
 While the estimates in this Report provide valuable information about the effects of regulations, they should not be taken to be either precise or complete.
 The increasing interest in retrospective analysis, inside and outside of government and fueled by Executive Orders 13563 and 13610, should produce improvements on this count, above all by ensuring careful evaluation of the estimated ex post effects of rules.
 (Note that section 6 of Executive Order 13563, "Retrospective Analysis of Existing Rules," calls for such analysis.)
-This process should improve understanding not only of those effects, but also of the accuracy of prospective analyses, in a way that can be brought to bear when such analyses are initially prepared.
+This process should improve understanding not only of those effects, but also of the accuracy of prospective analyses, in a way that can be brought to bear on such analyses when they are originally written.
 In short, retrospective analysis can and should inform prospective analysis.
-Consistent with the Regulatory Right-to-Know Act, this Report's section on regulatory reform focuses in more detail on the Administration's efforts on the retrospective review of regulation.
+Consistent with the Regulatory Right-to-Know Act, this draft Report's section on regulatory reform focuses in more detail on the Administration's efforts on the retrospective review of regulation.

-OMB emphasizes that careful consideration of costs and benefits is best understood as a pragmatic way of helping to ensure that regulations will improve social welfare, above all by informing the design and consideration of various options so as (1) to help in the assessment of whether it is worth proceeding at all and (2) to identify the opportunities for minimizing the costs of achieving a social goal (cost-effectiveness) and maximizing net social benefits (efficiency).
+OMB emphasizes that careful consideration of costs and benefits is best understood as a pragmatic way of helping to ensure that regulations will improve social welfare, above all by informing the design and consideration of various options so as (1) to help in the assessment whether it is worth proceeding at all and (2) to identify the opportunities for minimizing the costs of achieving a social goal (cost-effectiveness) and maximizing net social benefits (efficiency).
 Executive Order 13563 states that to the extent permitted by law, each agency must "propose or adopt a regulation only upon a reasoned determination that its benefits justify its costs (recognizing that some benefits and costs are difficult to quantify)" and that agencies "select, in choosing among alternative regulatory approaches, those approaches that maximize net benefits (including potential economic, environmental, public health and safety, and other advantages; distributive impacts; and equity)."
 These requirements, like all others in the Executive Order, apply only to the extent permitted by law; many regulations are issued as a result of statutory requirements or court order, which may sharply limit agency discretion.

-Chapter I summarizes the benefits and costs of major regulations issued between October 1, 2003 and September 30, 2013 and examines in more detail the benefits and costs of major Federal regulations issued in fiscal year 2013.
+Chapter I summarizes the benefits and costs of major regulations issued between October 1, 2002 and September 30, 2013 and examines in more detail the benefits and costs of major Federal regulations issued in fiscal year 2013.
 It also discusses regulatory impacts on State, local, and tribal governments, small business, wages, and economic growth.
-Chapter II discusses the recommendations for reform.
+Chapter II provides discussion on the recommendations for reform.